 Preparation depends on the type of surgery.
-You may need imaging tests.
-Your doctor might order fasting or an enema.
+You may need imaging tests, or your doctor might order fasting or an enema.

 Tell your doctor about any medication you take.
 This includes over-the-counter drugs and supplements.
 You may need to stop them before the procedure.

 Ask a friend to come pick you up after the surgery or schedule a car service.
 You will not be allowed to drive yourself.

 Laparoscopy is almost always performed under general anesthesia.
 This means you’ll be unconscious for the procedure.
 However, you may still be able to go home the same day.

 Once you’re asleep, a small tube called a catheter will be inserted to collect your urine.
 A small needle will be used to fill your abdomen with carbon dioxide gas.
-The gas keeps the abdominal wall away from your organs.
-It reduces the risk of injury.
+The gas keeps the abdominal wall away from your organs, which reduces the risk of injury.

 Your surgeon will make a small cut in your navel and insert the laparoscope, which transmits images to a screen.
 This gives your doctor a clear view of your organs.

 What happens next depends on the type of procedure.
 For diagnosis, your doctor might take a look and then be done.
 If you need surgery, other incisions will be made.
 Instruments will be inserted through these holes.
 Then, surgery is performed using the laparoscope as a guide.

 Once the procedure is over, all instruments are removed.
-Incisions are closed with stitches.
-Then you will be bandaged and sent to recovery.
+Incisions are closed with stitches, and then you’re bandaged and sent to recovery.

 Microlaparoscopy is a newer approach.
 It uses even smaller scopes.
 This procedure can be done with local anesthesia in your doctor’s office.
 You won’t be completely unconscious.